Alipiri: Footsteps

 There is an ancient stairway to Tirumala that starts from Alipiri and is known as Alipiri Metlu.
 The Devotees, to fulfill their vow to Lord Venkateswara, take this path to reach Tirumala on foot from Tirupati.
 It consists of a total 3550 steps which makes a distance of 12 km.
 A free of cost public service allows devotees to drop their luggage and footwear at the beginning of the stairway to be collected once they reach the end of the steps.
 There are four Gopuram (Temple Towers) on the way.
 It is completely roofed and passes through the seven hills which are part of Seshachalam Hills.

 Festivals

 All Vaishnavite festivals are celebrated at Padala Mandapam Temple.
 These include Vaikuntha Ekadasi, and Rathasapthami.

 Metlotsavam

 Metlotsavam is the celebration held once in three months, to the Alipiri stairway leading to Tirumala.
 It is organised by Dasa sahitya project under Tirumala Tirupati Devasthanams.
 The festival includes group of devotees trekking to Tirumala singing sacred religious hymns.

 Sapthagiri Security Zone

-At Alipiri, a security zone was established in 2009 to screen vehicles and pilgrims entering Tirumala, to safeguard the hills from terrorists and anti-social elements.
+At Alipiri, a security zone was established in 2009 to screen vehicles and pilgrims entering Tirumala, in interest of public safety on the hills.